aws-samples/aws-gamelift-and-serverless-backend-sample/CppServerAndClient/README.md

     * Run `cd aws-gamelift-and-serverless-backend-sample/` to open the folder

 # Deployment

+The backend deployment steps 1-3 are here for convenience, you might have done them already.

 1. **Set up your configuration** (`configuration.sh`)
     * Modify the script to set the `region` variable to your selected region for the backend services and GameLift resources